Pelagic Australis in South Georgia Oct - Dec 2015

 For our cruise to the Island of South Georgia the aim is to visit several places of interest, but spending enough time at each one to fully appreciate what the sites have to offer in a relaxed manner.
 Because of the vagaries of the weather in this rugged environment, the schedule outlined below is what may be possible, but will almost certainly not be adhered to!
 This is an expedition in the true sense of the word whereby we take things as they come and adapt to the circumstances.

-We are planning two expeditions from October to December.
-The first has an emphasis on ski randonee (ski mountaineering) and an attempt on the Shackleton traverse and the second will concentrate on the whaling heritage and wildlife of the island.
-See below for our 28 day itinerary covering the wildlife trip (also fully applicable to the earlier ski trip) which gives an idea of what can be done.
+We are planning one expedition from October to November.
+Options include ski randonee (ski mountaineering), an attempt on the Shackleton traverse and tvisiting the whaling heritage and wildlife of the island.
+See below for our 28 day itinerary covering the wildlife trip (also fully applicable to the ski trip) which gives an idea of what can be done.
 To find out more about the destination generally see charter options link above.

 On the Shackleton traverse